acoto87/bwapi.net/README.md

 * Read all relevant aspects of the game state.
 * Get comprehensive information on the unit types, upgrades, technologies, weapons, and more.
 * Study and research real-time AI algorithms in a robust commercial RTS environment.
+* Use additional libraries such as [BWEM.NET](https://github.com/acoto87/bwem.net) to create more intelligent bots by analyzing the map.

 ## Quick Start